 Tips for Applying to Biology & Wildlife Graduate Programs

 The first thing to know about applying to the graduate program in Biological Sciences or Wildlife Biology and Conservation is that students are rarely accepted unless an advisor has been identified in advance.
 Thesis research generally requires some external funding, so both an advisor and a tentative funding plan must be in place before a student will be accepted.
 Potential applicants should look at the Biology and Wildlife Department faculty directory to identify faculty with whom they share interests, then contact one or more of those people by email.
 Tell them about your interests and background, and ask if they are interested in taking on a new student.
+Consider including your resume and an unofficial transcript so faculty can assess your academic preparation and work history.
 We urge applicants to contact faculty members early; it can take some time to sort out potential research projects and funding sources.

 Explore funding opportunities.